-The diagram shows an example of a firewall design for a shared building.
-It shows how services and departments in the cloud connect via the internet VLAN through a shared firewall to the services in the building.
-It also shows how the internet comes through ISP routers to create the internet VLAN.
+For example, services and departments in the cloud can connect via the internet VLAN through a shared firewall to the services in the building.
+The internet comes through ISP routers to create the internet VLAN.

 Choosing the capacity for your firewalls

 You must size the firewall appropriately.
 You should make sure that:

 throughput and processing capacity meets the anticipated maximum usage for the hub building

 the firewall exceeds the maximum total speed of all the active WAN bearers installed

 You can mitigate against device failure when using high availability firewalls by making sure the capacity of the remaining equipment exceeds the maximum required to run the building.
 Do not depend on Active/Active to provide the minimum throughput capacity for a building.

 Consider how much capacity your Layer 2 addresses need

 All network equipment has a maximum addressing database capacity for Layer 2.
 For example, Media Access Control (MAC) tables are often listed with a maximum: